stackitcloud/stackit-cli/docs/stackit_logme_credentials_list.md

 ## stackit logme credentials list

-Lists all credentials' IDs for an LogMe instance
+Lists all credentials' IDs for a LogMe instance

 ### Synopsis

-Lists all credentials' IDs for an LogMe instance.
+Lists all credentials' IDs for a LogMe instance.

 ```
 stackit logme credentials list [flags]